March 19, 2008 Compiled by Harley Acres & Dylan Acres

 On the morning of March 19th representatives from both Shonen Magazine and Shonen Sunday held a press conference in Tokyo to announce this historic event.
 IT Media covered the affair and the following is an overview of this special ceremony, dubbed "Team Wednesday."

-"Team Wednesday" encompasses the the 50th anniversary of "Sunday" and "Magazine" and makes for an unprecedented tag team as the magazines showed their support for one another.
+"Team Wednesday" encompasses the the 50th anniversary of Sunday and Magazine and makes for an unprecedented tag team as the magazines showed their support for one another.
 Pictured at left is the unveiling of the 16th issue covers to the Japanese media.
 Amongst those standing on stage is gravure idol Satomi Ishihara and actor Shun Oguri.

 It seemed pre-destined that as Shonen Sunday (Shogakukan) and Shonen Magazine (Kodansha) both launched on the same day and would both celebrate their 50th anniversaries next year it made perfect sense to do the unprecedented and team up.
 Both magazines will collaborate on a special issue by putting together their popular manga.
 Additionally Konami, Uniqlo as well as other companies, will also be invovled in the developing merchandise for the collaboration.
 The two long standing publishers agreed to the experiment of bringing their manga together amidst an overall decline in the manga market, enthusiastically saying "We want to reaffirm our interest in manga."
 As mentioned, both magazines have suffered a decline in readership over the years.
-Shonen Magazine currently averages 1,870,000 readers while Shonen Sunday trails with 935,000 (source).
-Both magazines trail rival Shonen Jump.
+Shonen Magazine currently averages 1,870,000 readers while Shonen Sunday trails with 935,000.
+[1] Both magazines trail rival Shonen Jump.

 As previously mentioned both magazines launched on the same day, March 17, 1959.
 Which magazine was first has been a point of intense rivalry between the two companies, which each finally agreeing to say that they launched simultaneously.
 Since then series such as Oba Q, Touch, Kyojin no Hoshi, Ashita no Joe and many other masterpieces have been published in the magazines; series that have contributed to the manga culture of Japan in a big way.

-With the 50th anniversary next year, each Wednesday both companies will start producing "Team Wednesday" products as a cohensive unit.
+With the 50th anniversary next year, each Wednesday both companies will start producing "Team Wednesday" products as a cohesive unit.
 "Why not celebrate our birthdays together" and keep collaborating on various projects the publishers said.
 Some of those projects will include:

-Detective Conan & Kindaichi Case Files Manga
+• Detective Conan & Kindaichi Case Files Manga

-Exclusive Anniversary Clothing Line
+• Exclusive Anniversary Clothing Line

-Joint Video Game Release by Konami
+• A Joint Video Game Release from Konami

-Giveaways Within the Magazines
+• Giveaways Within the Magazines

 More detailed information and images on each of these topics can be found further down the page.